 - In the case of selling a share, the same rule applies.
 If you sold 1 share at ₹100 then the amount which will be credited in the account will be ₹100 - brokerage and charges.

-You can check brokerage & charges by clicking on ‘Bill details’ which are shown in your ledger report
+You can check traded value, brokerage & charges by clicking on ‘order details’ which are shown in your ledger report.

-You can check the Brokerage, taxes and charges which are levied in the account.
+You can check the Total Brokerage, taxes and charges which are levied in the account.

 Example: In case of a buy transaction